Lab Testing

 GI-MAP™ – GI Microbial Assay Plus DNA-based Stool Analysis and Digestive Markers

-The GI-MAP (GI Microbial Assay Plus) stool test utilizes cutting edge, Quantitative PCR technology to provide a true DNA/PCR based stool test.
+The GI-MAP stool test utilizes cutting edge, Quantitative PCR technology to provide a true DNA/PCR based stool test.
 This technology has high sensitivity, specificity and a rapid turnaround.
 The GI pathogens include bacteria, parasites and viruses.
 Continuing with this platform, the GI-MAP measures opportunistic organisms, normal flora, fungi, parasites and antibiotic resistance genes.
 And the Plus refers to immunologic markers for GI health and function including SIgA, Elastase, Calprotectin and Anti-gliad in testing. find out more…

 DUTCH Test – Dried Urine Test for Comprehensive Hormones